authelia/doks/content/en/integration/openid-connect/portainer/index.md

 ## Before You Begin

-You are required to utilize a unique client id and a unique and random client secret for all OpenID Connect relying parties.
+You are required to utilize a unique client id and a unique and random client secret for all [OpenID Connect] relying parties.
 You should not use the client secret in this example, you should randomly generate one yourself.
 You may also choose to utilize a different client id, it's completely up to you.

-In this example makes the following assumptions:
+This example makes the following assumptions:

 - **Application Root URL:** `https://portainer.example.com`
 - **Authelia Root URL:** `https://auth.example.com`